dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ## 4 - javaScript order of operations examples

 So now that we know the basics when it comes to order of operations in javaScript lets take a look at some actual code examples when it comes to some lengthly expressions with more than one operator.
+Looking at a few examples here and there when it comes to this sort of thing is a good starting point.
+However in order to really get this sort of thing solid the best way to go about learning might be to learn by doing.
+Learning everything there is to know about order of operations and javaScript expressions will take time, but it is also something that one will just start to get the hand of while working on an actual project or two of one kind or another.

 ### 4.1 - Estimating income example